AdaptiveCpp/AdaptiveCpp/doc/installing.md

 * python 3 (for the `syclcc` and `syclcc-clang` compiler wrappers)
 * `cmake`
 * the Boost C++ libraries (in particular `boost.fiber`, `boost.context` and for the unit tests `boost.test`)
+  * it may be helpful to set the `BOOST_ROOT` `cmake` variable to the path to the root directory of Boost you wish to use if `cmake` does not find it automatically

 If hipSYCL does not automatically configure the build for the desired clang/LLVM installation, the following cmake variables can be used to point hipSYCL to the right one:
 * `LLVM_DIR` must be pointed to your LLVM installation, specifically, the **subdirectory containing the LLVM cmake files**